gbouras13/plassembler/README.md

 # Acknowledgements

-Many thanks are owed to Ryan Wick (https://github.com/rrwick), who not only wrote Unicycler and some other code used in Plassembler, but also gave me original ideas about how to approach the plasmid assembly problem originally.
+Many thanks are owed to Ryan Wick (https://github.com/rrwick), who not only wrote Unicycler and some other code used in Plassembler, but also gave me ideas about how to approach the plasmid assembly problem originally.
 If you are doing any bacterial genome assembly, you should read all of his work, but if you have read this far you probably already have.

 # Version Log